edelgm6/draft/docs/source/getting-started.rst

 Starting From Scratch
 ---------------------
 Creating a new project from scratch is easy.
-Let's assume you wanted to create a project titled "Catcher In the Rye."
+Let's assume you wanted to create a project titled *Catcher In the Rye.*

 1. Create project folder: ``mkdir catcher``
 2. Create virtualenv: ``virtualenv rye``